Brooklyn-Style/Magic_Roll/README.md

 - `Backspace` after repeats and in all other situations.
 This brings up the index's usage and gets backspace off the pinky.

 #### *Right Half:*
-The right side has almost all of the consonants.
-While this is great for our aforementioned goals, it comes at the cost of more movement and high alternation.

-SFBs were disregarded, as I planned to fix them with magic.
+SFBs were disregarded since I planned to fix them with magic.
 The `LSF` and `CRW` columns are somewhat questionable but magic makes them viable.

 wip